francois-vincent/clingon/README.rst

     --make-link        | -m | -s | -l (default=False)
     --force            | -f | -o (default=False)
     --remove           | -r (default=False)
-    --no-check-shebang | -n (default=False)
+    --no-check-shebang (default=False)
+    --no-check-path    (default=False)
-    --version          | -V print version (0.1.1)
+    --version          | -V print version (0.1.2)
     --help             | -? print this help

-This will copy your script to '--path' if specified, or to ~/bin if '--user' is specified or to your local python path by default, and set the proper execution rights.
+This will copy your script to '--target-path' if specified, or to ~/bin if '--user' is specified or to your local python path (default), and set the proper execution rights.

 This is automatically installed as a new command when clingon is installed to your machine.